 This is an amazing little dystopian that I feel got a little buried underneath all the Hunger Games and Divergent hype, but that doesn’t make it any less awesome!
 In a world where dangerous storms have wiped out most of humanity, there are only two groups left: those who spend all their life inside a dome, with only virtual reality to keep them from going insane of boredom, and the clans, who are still trying to suvive on the outside.
 When Aria, a life-long dome-girl, suddenly finds herself outside, she has to form an unlikely alliance with the “wild” Perry to survive.

 This is currently my new favorite fantasy / romance and Emi and Shiro are my new OTP!
 Yes, it’s that good.
 Get ready for a gorgeous Japanese mythology fantasy!
 Emi is a Kamigakari, a vessel for an immortal goddess.
 In only a few short weeks the goddess will inhabit Emi’s body and Emi will cease to exist.
 But one day she rescues a fox.
 This fox turns out to be a kitsune, which is a yokai, or an earthly spirit and an enemy of the goddess Emi will soon host.
 Epic adventures and a swoony slow-burn enemies-to-lovers romance ensues.
-I am impatiently awaiting the third and final book in the series, which should be out in March this year.

 Again, I don’t want to spoil too much for those who haven’t read it yet, but this fae Beauty and the Beast retelling features another one of my all-time favorite OTP’s.
 Especially book two, A Court of Mist and Fury is absolutely glorious and swoon-worthy.
 One of the best enemies-to-lovers romances out there.